IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/property_models/helmholtz_parameters.rst

 Some properties such as enthalpy, entropy, and internal energy don't have a well defined absolute value, and can only really be measured relative to a reference state.
-For the purpose of the parameter files, equations of state are initially implemented using whatever reference state is used in the original papers.
+For the purpose of the parameter files, equations of state are initially implemented using whatever reference state is used in the original paper.
 An offset can be set in the parameter files to adjust the reference state if desired.

 The ``calculate_reference_offset(delta, tau, s0, h0)`` method in the WriteParameters class can be used to calculate a new reference state.
 The temperature, density, reference enthalpy, and reference entropy are required.
 The temperature and density can be calculated using the IDAES property functions possibly using the expression writer class.
 The reference enthalpy and entropy are chosen arbitrarily.
+The reference state offset is dimensionless and is added to the :math:`n^\circ_1` and :math:`n^\circ_2` parameters in the ideal part for the dimensionless Helmholtz free energy corelation.

 The following example shows how to set the reference state in the main parameter file::